 While SingularityNET the platform is open and decentralised, the Marketplace is the SingularityNET Foundation’s curated view of it.
 This allows the foundation to provide oversight and adhere to legal requirements requirements in different legislative regions.

 The Marketplace and SingularityNET is in beta, but still under heavy development.
 See our current status page for ways to to stay informed of changes, or follow the github repo.

 Calling a Service

-The Marketplace is a DApp, which means in order to use it you need to install an Ethereum browser extension like MetaMask.
-This extension carries out interactions with the blockchain on your behalf, allows you to transfer tokens between wallets, and invoke contracts.
+The Marketplace is a DApp, which means in order to use it you need to install a ethereum browser extension like MetaMask.
+This extension carries out interactions with the Blockchain on your behalf, allows you to transfer tokens between wallets, and invoke contracts.

 In the context of the marketplace it lets you query what services are available, transfer AGI funds into escrow, and setup payment channels that allow you to call any of the listed services.

 For a full guide on getting your wallet and browser setup, see our Setup Guide.

 If you are a service author, we mandate a number of requirements for the marketplace before your service will be visible to others.

 To get your service listed on the marketplace you must: